 If the UE is provisioned the valid PKPKG and the verification fails, the UE should drop this message.

-If the UE is not provisioned the valid PKPKG, the UE should be provisioned a local policy to decide how to proceed such a message.
+If the UE is not provisioned the valid PKPKG, the UE should be provisioned a local policy to decide how to proceed such a mes’age.